-INTERNATIONAL ROAMING
+INTERNATIONAL ROAMING AND INTRA EU CALLS

 The "Roam-Like-At-Home" (RLAH) that completely abolished the roaming surcharges has been applicable since June 2017.
 Since then, all of Proximus' customers can surf, call and text within the European Union like at home, without extra charges within the "Fair Use Policy" (FUP) aimed at preventing abusive usage of retail roaming services beyond periodic travelling in the European Union.
-An interim report presented by the European Commission on 14 December 2018 shows that mobile data roaming usage in the European Union has increased five-fold since the introduction of RLAH.